jdxlabs/cheatsheets/sheets/text-editors/vim.md

 | Move left word by word | b | Ctrl+left |
 | Switch to last used buffer | :b# | |

-## Configuration

-I made a configuration with some plugins, [[https://github.com/jdxlabs/config-vim|available here]], you can make your own, inspiring yourself.

 ## List of commands

 | Action  | Command | Command 2 |